qiaoyu-zheng/RP3D-Diag/README.md

 |  ICD-10-CM  | Medium | 92.01 | 10.34 | 19.08 | 22.16 | 28.81 | 55.55 | 69.86 |
 |  ICD-10-CM  |  Tail  | 88.11 | 5.57 | 10.48 | 14.68 |  12.75  | 30.11 | 51.77 |

 ROC curves on Disorders and ICD-10-CM, including head/medium/tail parts respectively.
-The shadow in the figure shown the 95\% CI~(Confidence interval) and FM, KE are short for Fusion Module and Knowledge Enhancement.
+The shadow in the figure shows the 95\% CI~(Confidence interval) and FM, KE are short for Fusion Module and Knowledge Enhancement.

 <img src="https://github.com/qiaoyu-zheng/RP3D-Diag/blob/main/Images/ROCs.png"/>

 ## Comparison

 The AUC Score Comparison on Various External Datasets.
-SOTA denotes the best performance of former works (pointed with corresponding reference) on the datasets.
-Scratch means use our model but train from scratch.
-Ours means use our checkpoint to fintune.
+SOTA denotes the best performance of former works (pointed with the corresponding reference) on the datasets.
+Scratch means using our model but training from scratch.
+Ours means to use our checkpoint to fintune.

 |   Dataset   | Scratch | Ours | SOTA |
 | :---------: | :-----: | :---: | :---: |